 The investigation into the disappearance of the Malaysia Airlines jet with 239 on board is now focused on the crew and passengers.

-The prime minister said the last of the systems were switched off just before the jet turned westward, away from its flight path.
+The prime minister said the systems were switched off just before the jet turned westward, away from its flight path en route to Beijing.

 Mr. Najib stopped short of saying the plane was hijacked and said investigators are looking at all scenarios.